-In the EU, risk assessment in category B (“specific”) is mandated by Art.
-11 of the Commission Implementing Regulation (EU) 2019/947 of 24 May 2019 on the rules and procedures for the operation of unmanned aircraft.
-Structure and wording of that Article mirror the structure and semantics of SORA.
+In the EU, risk assessment in category B (“specific”) is mandated by Article 11 of the Commission Implementing Regulation (EU) 2019/947 of 24 May 2019 on the rules and procedures for the operation of unmanned aircraft.
+Structure and wording of that article mirror the structure and semantics of SORA.
 Furthermore, this methodology is recommended for use in Europe (as AMC) by EASA; it is also widely used worldwide.

 This course will provide a detailed decription of the SORA methodology with examples of real-life applications which enable participants to explain the process and to apply it autonomously.